Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\item"{(3)}" $B_3(Term)$ - the set of specializations of $<p>$ for which the Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through associated Generic collapse extra PS resolutions) form a covering closure of all the (ungraded) PS resolutions associated with a given specialization of $<p>$ and with PS resolutions that extend the PS resolution that terminates in $Term$, and for which there exist strictly solid specializations of $Term$ with respect to that covering closure.
+\item"{(3)}" $B_3(Term)$ - the set of specializations of $<p,q>$ for which the Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through associated Generic collapse extra PS resolutions), that are associated with PS resolutions that extend the $PS$ resolution that terminates in $Term$, form a covering closure of all the (boundedly many) fibers that are associated with a given specialization of $<p,q>$, and for which there exist (additional, boundedly many families of) strictly solid specializations of $Term$ with respect to that covering closure and the specialization of $<p,q>$, that are not strictly solid specializations of $Term$.

-\item"{(4)}" $B_4(Term)$ - the set of specializations of $<p>$ in $B_3(Term)$, for which the associated Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through the associated Generic collapse extra PS resolutions), associated with the PS resolution that terminates in $Term$, form a covering closure of all the (ungraded) PS resolutions associated with the strictly solid specializations of $Term$, where these rigid and strictly solid specializations are associated with a given specialization of $<p>$, and are taken with respect to the covering closure of all the PS resolutions that extend the PS resolution that terminates in $Term$, that is associated with their collections of Non-Rigid, Non-Solid, Left, Root and extra PS resolutions. \endroster
+\item"{(4)}" $B_4(Term)$ - the set of specializations of $<p,q>$ in $B_3(Term)$, for which the associated Non-Rigid, Non-Solid, Left, Root, and extra PS resolutions (minus the specializations that factor through the associated Generic collapse extra PS resolutions), that are associated with the PS resolution that terminates in $Term$, form a covering closure of all the boundedly many fibers that are associated with the (additional) strictly solid specializations of $Term$ w.r.t.\ corresponding covering closures and the given specialization of $<p,q>$. \endroster

-Finally, using the sieve procedure, with a definable set $L(p,q)$ there are finitely many associated rigid and solid limit groups $Term_1,\ldots,Term_s$, so that $L(p,q)$ is the finite union:
+Finally, using the sieve procedure [Se6], with a definable set $L(p,q)$ there are finitely many associated rigid and solid limit groups $Term_1,\ldots,Term_s$, so that $L(p,q)$ is the finite union:

 We start the construction of the finite collection of graded limit groups that are associated with $L(p,q)$, by associating a finite collection of graded limit groups (that are graded with respect to $<q,a>$) with the sets $B_1(Term_i) \setminus B_2(Term_i)$, $i=1,\ldots,s$.